 My high score helped me to get offers because it meant I was shortlisted for interviews, and in some cases my UCAT score contributed to my overall post-interview score.

-My high score helped me get offers because it meant I got shortlisted for interviews and in some cases contributed to my overall post-interview score.
-Practicing for situational judgement in the UCAT is also a very helpful way to get a kick-start on interview preparation because lots of the situations faced in the SJT applied to interviews!
+Practising for Situational Judgement in the UCAT was also a helpful way to get a head-start on interview preparation, because lots of the situations faced in SJT applied to interviews!

 Loading More Content